Kotlin/kotlindl/docs/training_a_model.md

 ```

 ```
-Accuracy: 0.8909999132156372
+Accuracy: 0.9806665182113647
 ```

 ---
 **NOTE**

-The results are nondeterministic, and you may have slightly different Accuracy value.
+The results are nondeterministic, and you may have a slightly different Accuracy value.

 ---